EXCLUSIVE-U.S. government's boxed food aid promise falls short

 Data sent to Reuters shows the program fell short of its target to deliver $1.2 billion worth of food to food banks, churches, and other organizations in need by June 30, a goal announced when food box contracts were awarded to private venders on May 8.

-The agency expects to verify a total of 27.5 million food boxes delivered from the first round of the program, a USDA representative said in an email.
+As of July 1, the agency verified a total of 27.5 million food boxes delivered from the first round of the program, a USDA representative said in an email.
 That is equivalent to $755.5 million, according to calculations by Reuters based on the average cost of food boxes provided by USDA, or 63% of the $1.2 billion pledged.

+Invoices are still being submitted to the USDA, the representative said, and final numbers of deliveries will be determined after all invoices have been collected and tabulated.

+As of July 7, some 32 million food boxes had been verified delivered by the program, the USDA representative said in an email.

 Overburdened food banks across the country were optimistic that the program would bring ready-to-deliver food to families in need.